 Services also received funding from specific grants, contributions and fees and charges.
-Key grants continue to be the Improved Better Care Fund, Public Health Ring-fenced Grant and Dedicated Schools Grant.
+Key grants continue to be the Improved Better Care Fund, Public Health Ring-fenced Grant and Dedicated Schools Grant expenditure and increase in valuations offset by £25.6 million of disposals, including five schools which have converted to academy status during 2021/22 (transferred at nil consideration).